 Organized by Boris Bally it sends a visual message about the impact of gun violence.

-Vote here to support the next exhibition venue in a competition sponsored by USAToday. (scroll down a little for the "VOTE" text.)
+Thank you to everyone who voted to support Imagine Peace Now's next exhibition venue in a competition sponsored by USAToday. (scroll down a little for the "VOTE" text.)

 For all the artists and makers reading this post I want us to remember and hold close to our hearts, that a visual image carries the weight of words.
 A visual image can represent or unify a vision more readily than a speech.
 This is why political marches include signs.
 Our work has something to say, and others of like mind would like to see it and share it with an even larger audience.
 RESIST!